Frequentist Guarantees of Distributed (Non)-Bayesian Inference: Preliminaries

 We define the following surrogate loss functions $f_t^j, f_t, f$ on $\Theta$.

-The function $f_t^j$ corresponds to the surrogate likelihood for the distributed Bayes posterior, $f_t$ corresponds to the empirical mean of $\log p^j_\theta(X)$ and a special case of $f_t^j$ when the adjacency matrix has weights of all $1/m$.
-Informally, $f_t^j$ and $f_t$ have the same asymptotic properties under mild assumptions, but $f_t$ has much nicer statistical behaviors, so one should expect distributed Bayes posterior to behave like a generalized posterior with likelihood given by~$f_t$.
+The function $f_t^j$ plays the role of a generalized likelihood, $f_t$ corresponds to the empirical mean of $\log p^j_\theta(X)$ and a special case of $f_t^j$ when the adjacency matrix has weights of all $1/m$.
+Informally, $f_t^j$ and $f_t$ is asymptotically indistinguishable under mild assumptions, but $f_t$ has much nicer statistical behaviors, so one should expect distributed Bayes posterior to behave like a generalized posterior with likelihood given by~$f_t$.